 Minor in American Studies

-This program offers undergraduates an opportunity to develop their interest in American culture and society in a structured, yet flexible, interdisciplinary curriculum.
+The American & New England Studies Program (AMNESP) offers a minor in American Studies that affords undergraduates an opportunity to develop their interest in American culture and society in a structured, yet flexible, interdisciplinary curriculum.

 The minor consists of six 4-credit courses, which include: